Relocation Guide

 Shopping and Groceries

-Supermarkets are widespread and well stocked, while local markets remain central to community life.
+Supermarkets are widespread and well stocked, while local markets remain important in daily life.
 Major chains include Continente, Pingo Doce, Lidl, and Auchan.
 Independent grocers and specialty shops are also common.

 Most stores operate Monday to Saturday, with extended hours in urban areas.
-Prices are generally reasonable, and seasonal produce is abundant and affordable.
+Seasonal produce is widely available, although prices vary by location and season.

 Internet and Mobile Services

-High-speed internet is widely available, with fibre connections standard in urban regions and stable coverage across most of the country.
+High-speed internet is widely available, with fibre connections standard in many urban areas and stable coverage across much of the country.
 Main providers include MEO, NOS, and Vodafone.

 Cultural Integration and Daily Etiquette

-Social interactions in Portugal are polite, respectful, and community oriented.
-Locals are generally open and helpful toward newcomers, and a few cultural nuances can ease integration:
+Social interactions in Portugal are generally polite, respectful, and community oriented.
+A few cultural nuances can make adaptation easier:

 • Learn basic Portuguese expressions — greetings and courtesy phrases are appreciated